Legionellosis (Legionnaires’ Disease; Pontiac Fever)

 Use both a urinary antigen test and culture of a lower respiratory specimen when testing patients for Legionella.
 The preferred diagnostic tests for Legionnaires’ disease are culture of lower respiratory secretions on selective media and the Legionella urinary antigen test.
 Serological assays can be nonspecific and are not recommended in most situations.
 Best practice is to obtain lower respiratory specimens for culture at the time urinary antigen testing is ordered, preferably before the administration of antibiotics.
 The urinary antigen test detects Legionella pneumophila serogroup 1, the most common cause of Legionnaires’ disease; isolation of Legionella by culture is important for detection of other species and serogroups and for public health investigation.
 Molecular techniques can be used to compare clinical isolates to environmental isolates and confirm the outbreak source.

-If your patient has Legionnaires’ disease, see the most recent guidelines for treatment of community-acquired pneumonia.
+If your patient has Legionnaires’ disease, see the most recent guidelines for treatment from CDC .

 URGENT category: HDOH requires that Hawaii Health Care Providers report cases of Legionellosis by calling (808) 586-4586.
 The telephone report should be followed by a written report (i.e., Communicable Disease Report) submitted by mail or fax to the Disease Investigation Branch or the applicable District Health Office within three days; respective mailing addresses and fax numbers are listed on the Communicable Disease Report form.